Revised January 9, 2019; August 4, 2019; September 8, 2019

 - All one needs to know are the ingredients and how to mix them and proper procedures to bake it.
 That is analogous to suttas.

 - Abhidhamma approach is comparable to starting at the atomic level of the ingredients.
-Then one can describe how those fundamental entities combine to make flour, oil, eggs, etc. Furthermore, one would know WHY those are mixed in a certain way, and WHY the cake is baked at a specific temperature.
+Then one can describe how those fundamental entities combine to make flour, oil, eggs, etc. Furthermore, one would know the choice of those ingredients, and WHY the cake needs to baking at a specific temperature.

 - It is mind-boggling what Abhidhamma can accomplish.